T.R.U.T.H.: Writing and Development

-At the 2021 ARIA Music Awards, M-Phazes was nominated for Producer of the Year for work on this album.
+"Choir" is dedicated to Sebastian's close friend and musical collaborator Luke Liang, who died following a battle with mental health.
+The song was originally a ballad, but Sebastian changed it into "an upbeat, poignant song about the choir of voices Liang has joined in death, and the choir of voices "keeping his light alive" on earth."

+"Standing With You" was another song co written with Hartman.
+It was written just before the COVID-19-related travel bans came into effect.
+Sebastian said "Recently it has felt like everyone around me has directly or indirectly been touched by mental health issues."
+He said "So this song is for those people in my life, but also for everyone feeling anxious in this new world and especially our current situation."

 Singles

-"Before I Go" was released as the album's lead single on 2 November 2018 and peaked at number 41 on the ARIA singles chart and was certified Platinum in Australia and the Netherlands.
+"Before I Go" was released as the album's lead single on 2 November 2018 and peaked at number 43 on the ARIA singles chart.
+It was certified 2x platinum in Australia and platinum in Netherlands.

-"Choir" was released on 31 May 2019 The song peaked at number 7 on the ARIA singles chart and was certified 3× Platinum in Australia.
+"Choir" was released on 31 May 2019 The song peaked at number 7 on the ARIA singles chart and was certified 6× platinum in Australia and platinum in New Zealand.
 At the ARIA Music Awards of 2019, the song won Video of the Year and Song of the Year.

 "Let Me Drink" was released on 15 November 2019 and features The HamilTones and Wale.
+Although it didn't enter the Aria chart it was certified gold in 2023.

 "Standing with You" was released on 26 June 2020.
-The song peaked at number 10 on the ARIA singles chart and was certified Gold in Australia.
+The song peaked at number 10 on the ARIA singles chart.
+It was certified 2x platinum in Australia and gold in New Zealand.

 "Love on Display" was released on 25 September 2020 as the album's fifth single.
+It peaked at 61, and was certified platinum.

 "Only Thing Missing" was sent to radio on 26 February 2021 as the album's sixth single.

 "Believer" was released on 20 August 2021 as the album's seventh single.
 The official music video premiered the same day.
+It reached 69, and was cerified gold.